Eugene Volokh: Writing

 On his weblog, Volokh addresses a wide variety of issues, with a focus on politics and law.

 Volokh's non-academic work has been published in The Wall Street Journal, Los Angeles Times, The New York Times, Slate, and other publications.
 He was a contributing blogger at The Huffington Post from 2005-2012.

+Family

+Volokh's brother, Alexander "Sasha" Volokh, is a law professor at Emory University.
+Like Eugene, Alexander also clerked for Judge Alex Kozinski of the Ninth Circuit and Justice Sandra Day O'Connor on the U.S. Supreme Court, although Alexander clerked for Justice Alito as well.